-If you have any questions that are beyond the scope of this documentation, please contact us via email.
+If you have any questions that are beyond the scope of this documentation, please contact us via our support forums.

 To install this theme you must have a working version of WordPress already installed.
 For information in regard to installing the WordPress platform, please see the WordPress Codex.

 You have two options for uploading the theme - to use FTP or upload tool in Wordpress admin.